 Area Program in Literary Prose

-The 2023 online application link is here.
+The 2024 online application appears here.
 See below for details on how to apply and what to send.
-The appplication deadline is 5 p.m. on Friday, 17 March 2023.
+The application deadline is 5 p.m. on Friday, 15 March 2024.

 This area program of the Department of English allows talented undergraduate writers to pursue serious study of the craft of literary prose writing (fiction, nonfiction, and the hybrid forms between) within the context of the English major.
 The Area Program in Literary Prose (APLP) stresses not only writing but extensive reading and rigorous thinking about the nature of narrative, and it encourages exploration in corollary disciplines engaging strategies of narrative, according to each student’s individual focus.

 The APLP is a two-year course of study and admission is competitive.
-Students apply in the spring semester of their second year and declare a major in English, although the requirements for the APLP differ from the requirements for a standard English major.
+Students typically apply in the spring semester of their second year and declare a major in English with a concentration in literary prose.
 We do our best to support students who wish to minor or double-major in another discipline.
+We are also supportive of studying abroad, though the ability to transfer courses from abroad is something we have to address case-by-case.

 Because close reading and creative writing are inextricably linked, the program requires its students to complete:

-• The pre-requisite to the English major (completion of an ENGL 2000-level course with a grade of “C” or completion of two ENGL 3000-level courses, with the average grade between the two courses being a “B”)
+• A prerequisite to the English major (completion of an ENGL 2000-level course with a grade of “C-” or completion of two ENGL 3000-level courses, with the average grade between the two courses being a “B”)

-• Four (4) upper-level workshops (12 hours), at least two in fiction and at least one in memoir/non-fiction.
+• Four (4) upper-level workshops (12 hours), at least two in fiction and at least one in non-fiction.
 One workshop should be at the 4000 level or higher.

 • Two (2) Literary Prose Program seminars (ENCW 4550) on various topics of interest to creative writers (students may take more of these classes if they wish)